nvim-lua/diagnostic-nvim/README.md

 ```
 let g:diagnostic_enable_virtual_text = 1
 ```
+- Make sure to use the latest branch of neovim which have sign support.

 ### Enable/Disable Sign
 - By default, diagnostic-nvim will show sign on every line that you have diagnostic